Individual Psychotherapy and Counselling

 Standard Session - 50 minutes

 I was standing at the traffic lights and when they went green, my chest constricted and I began struggling to breathe.
 It was like something was pressing on my chest.
 Immediately, I could feel the vein in my neck hit 100 miles an hour.
 I panicked cause everyone was rushing past me and making me dizzy.
 My chest hurt.
 Only later did someone say that they think I had a panic attack.
 But that’s not like me, I’ve never been one to panic.

 Sometimes we have things from our past or present that we have not entirely processed and that can affect the way be behave or feel in the now.

 Psychotherapy conducts an assessment and analysis of our dysfunctional behaviours and explores what they are driven by and how they developed.
 You will receive a schematic visualization of how your feelings, thoughts, and behaviours interact in ways that are not beneficial to you.
 This provides us with areas to target in therapy.

-Whether you wish to work through challenges from the past or present, psychotherapy can help you address whatever you wish to let go of.
+Whether you wish to work through challenges from the past or present, psychotherapy can help you address the parts in which you wish to see change.
 Often the best way to process something in a healthy way is to face it head on, equipped with the support of a professional and an effective set of tools.

 Psychotherapy in four stages: